openrepair/tools/poetry/README.md

 ― Rudyard Kipling
 ```

 Generate your own fabulous poems about all the broken things, in any of 7 languages, using this ready-to-roll code!
+[Try it out!](https://openrepair.github.io/tools/poetry)